openshift/assisted-service/docs/hive-integration/README.md

 ```
 If manifests provided in configmap data section will be in bad format or configmap will not exists but will be referenced
 we will set error in Sync condition only if cluster will be ready for installation.
 Changing configmap should fix the issue.
+Note: this field is ignored when ManifestsConfigMapRefs is set.

 ## Teardown procedure